richpeck/exception_handler/README.md

 <img src="/readme/titles/testing.png" id="testing" />

+**`Exception Handler`** now supports a rigorous test suite:

+--

+# Development

 `config.exceptions_app` is only used in Rails' **production** environment.

-If you wish to test the gem in dev, you'll need to make your app process requests as production for now.
+If you wish to customize in dev, you need to make your app process requests as production.
 This is a temporary step, and will be resolved in a new version:

 ![#config/environments/development.rb](/readme/dev.jpg "Developer Testing")